Brunei's New Land Code 2025: What It Means for Citizens, PRs, and Foreign Investors

 What Real Estate Agents and Landowners Should Do

-• Help clients with declarations before deadlines.
+• Assist clients with mandatory declarations before deadlines.

 External References